brunohce/SimplENM/README.md

 All you have to do is **set the variables and records path and it's good to go!** You should look into the tuning parameters, though, I will mention them latter.

-To run the script you'll need a data folder in your working directory/root folder (see sdm_example.zip file), the result folders are created automatically.
+To run the script you'll need a data folder in your working directory/root folder (see sdmfolder_example.zip file), the result folders are created automatically.
 The structure of data folder is as follows:

 <details><summary>Structure:</summary>